-Where a new request by an enterprise for a mutual agreement procedure is linked to issues which are already covered by an ongoing mutual agreement procedure with the same enterprise, competent authorities should consider treating the new request as part of the ongoing mutual agreement procedure.
-Where a request for a mutual agreement procedure is linked to issues which have already been covered in another mutual agreement procedure, competent authorities should consider whether it is appropriate to apply the outcome in the earlier mutual agreement procedure to the new request and where appropriate, to apply that outcome.
+(i) Where a new request by an enterprise for a mutual agreement procedure is linked to issues which are already covered by an ongoing mutual agreement procedure with the same enterprise, competent authorities should, where appropriate, consider treating the new request together with the ongoing mutual agreement procedure.
+Where a request for a mutual agreement procedure is linked to issues which have already been covered in another mutual agreement procedure regarding the same enterprise, competent authorities should typically consider applying the outcome in the earlier mutual agreement procedure to the new request and where appropriate, to apply that outcome. [addition, report item 2.9]

-7.4 [former point 6.4 CoC, amended based on report item 2.11] Exchange of position papers
+7.4 Exchange of position papers [former point 6.4 CoC, amended based on report item 2.11]